-In 2019 I contributed to Open Source library for communication of microservices over RabbitMQ.
-This library supports distributed tracing (Application Insights currently, Open Tracing in prospect) and JWT bearer authorization.
+In 2019 I have contributed to Open Source the communication library for RabbitMQ microservices.
+It supports distributed tracing (Application Insights currently, Open Tracing in prospect) and JWT bearer authorization.

-It can be valuable in the world of microservices and I use it at my work because:
+It can be valuable in the world of microservices (I use it at my work) because:

-- Distributed tracing is the tool to troubleshoot long request chains. “micro” for services implies a lot of them, that’s why request chains tend to be long, arising difficulty to finding failure root causes.
-Distributed tracing suits well for that, as you can see here.
+- Distributed tracing is the tool to troubleshoot long request chains; “micro” for services implies a lot of them, that’s why request chains tend to be long, arising difficulty to finding failure root causes.
+Distributed tracing suits well for that, check it out.

-- Bearer token is needed for passing identity and authorization info.
-If you don’t have a user identification passed through the call chain it’s impossible to implement security audit and object ownership at service level.
+- Bearer token is a must have for user identification and authorization through the call chains.
 Scope checks allows you to enforce permissions at microservice level.

-Of course, JWT bearer token authorization and distributed tracing exist for HTTP, but they weren’t for RabbitMQ.
+JWT bearer token and distributed tracing for HTTP had been there for the years, but they weren’t for RabbitMQ.

 Usage example — https://github.com/dmlarionov/RabbitMQ.TraceableMessaging-example1.